1. The inmates who fled The Rock in a raft made from raincoats

 On February 22, 2014, one of the world’s most-wanted criminals, drug trafficker Joaquin “El Chapo” (“Shorty”) Guzman Loera, was arrested after outrunning law enforcement for more than a decade.
 Guzman, a third-grade dropout, was first arrested in 1993 and sentenced to 20 years behind bars for murder.
 While locked up in a high-security prison in the Mexican state of Jalisco, he paid off the staff and continued to run his criminal enterprise.
 In 2001, he escaped the facility; some accounts claim Guzman was wheeled out in a laundry cart, while other sources suggest prison officials simply let him walk out.
 For years afterward he used violence, bribery and a large network of informants to help him remain a fugitive.
 His cartel grew into the largest supplier of illegal narcotics to America, and the U.S. government offered a $5 million reward for information leading to his arrest.

 On February 22, 2014, law enforcement agents finally tracked down the drug kingpin to an apartment in Mazatlán, Mexico, and arrested him.
 However, on July 11, 2015, Guzman, then incarcerated at the nation’s highest-security penitentiary, Altiplano, approximately 55 miles west of Mexico City, once again escaped, this time via a hole in the floor of his cell and out through a mile-long tunnel that had been secretly dug and equipped with lights and ventilation.
-Since then, he’s continued to elude authorities.
+Guzman was re-captured by Mexican authorities in 2016.

 5. The famous gangster who got out of jail with a fake gun